Internships and Professional Opportunities

 Students must also register concurrently in one credit hour of HART 3880 for every five hours of actual work at the internship location per week.
 For example, if a student works ten hours per week at the internship office, then he or she will enroll for two hours of HART 3880.
 These are the actual internship work hours, which will be graded on a P/F basis at the end of the semester.
 Successful completion of the internship work hours will be certified by the designated supervisor at the internship office who has agreed to submit the paperwork required at the time the internship concludes.

 Once the student and the faculty advisor have developed a program for the academic, graded component of the internship and completed the internship forms, they must be approved and signed by the History of Art Director of Undergraduate Studies or Department Chair, and then submitted for approval by the Director of Internships in the College of Arts and Science and the chair of the Curriculum Committee, Associate Dean Yollette Jones.
-Forms should be delivered to Ms. Amber Allen, Assistant to Dean Jones, in Buttrick 350, and are due by the end of the first week of classes of the semester during which the internship will be undertaken.
+Forms should be delivered to Ms. Tish Cox, Assistant to Dean Jones, in Buttrick 350, and are due by the end of the first week of classes of the semester during which the internship will be undertaken.
 Upon approval, the student’s registration for HART 3880 and 3883 will be completed by the Dean’s office in association with the Registrar; students cannot register for these credit hours themselves through YES.

 From the Undergraduate Catalog, College of Arts and Sciences: